ahmedssabir/Semantic-Relatedness-Based-Reranker-for-Text-Spotting/application/README.md

 preparing the training data

 ```
-A sentence , B sentence , 0 or 1
+A sentence, B sentence, 0/1
 ```